 Another option to consider for low-cost accommodation in Halifax is using Airbnb.
 You can rent out entire houses and apartments all to yourself.
 Or you can stay in someone’s spare room.

-If you’ve never used Airbnb before, you can get $20-off your first stay by simply using our referral link!
+If you’ve never used Airbnb before, you can get $40-off your first stay by simply using this referral link!

 More Halifax Travel Tips

 Halifax is well connected by flights from the Halifax Stanfield International Airport.
-Air Canada and WestJet have numerous flights throughout Canada which makes for convenient connections elsewhere.
-We’ve found some flights around $300 and less for roundtrip, from US locations such as New York, Boston, Chicago, Atlanta, Miami, and Orlando.
+Air Canada and WestJet have numerous flights throughout Canada which make for convenient connections elsewhere.
+We’ve found some flights around $300 and less for roundtrip from US locations such as New York, Boston, Chicago, Atlanta, Miami, and Orlando.
 Search around.

-The Cheap Way to Get from the Airport to Downtown Halifax
+🚐 The Inexpensive Way to Get from the Airport to Downtown Halifax

 Use the bus: Instead, there are direct buses that leave every 30-60 minutes and will drop you off in Scotia Square, right in the heart of downtown Halifax.
 The cost is only C$3.50, so it’s quite the savings over taking a taxi!
 It’s the #350 MetroX and you can find all the timetable and route info: here.

-There is no Uber or Lyft in Halifax, so don’t come here expecting to rely on a ride share service to get around.
+There is no Uber or Lyft in Halifax, so don’t come here expecting to rely on a rideshare app to get around.
 But thankfully, Halifax is a very walkable city.
 Most all the attractions, restaurants, and bars that we’ve mentioned throughout this guide can be walked to.
 Be sure to pack a pair of comfortable shoes!

 If your feet get tired while walking around downtown, consider taking Hali the Road Train.
 It’s a free (donation-based) trolley that makes a short loop around the Waterfront area, only during summer months.
 More: here.

 Using Halifax’s buses is yet another inexpensive way to get around town.
 They’re frequent and easy-to-use.
-Yet we usually found them unnecessary since walking in the summer weather seemed to almost always make for a more pleasant alternative to sitting on a bus.
+Yet we usually found the buses unnecessary simply because walking in the summer weather seemed to almost always make for a more pleasant alternative to sitting on a bus.

 Halifax Transit bus routes and maps: Official Website